Wednesday, June 3rd, 2026

 Controversial presentation

-11:00 am to 12:00 pm: Clinical cases
+11:30 am to 12:00 pm: Clinical Cases

 Alexandre Portmann: Why did I fail ?

-Saturday, June 6th: Macula Day
+Saturday, June 6th: Macula Hole Day

 Controversial presentation